KeremalpDurdabak/Dimensionality-Reduction-for-Filtration-Attacks/README.md

 Please note that the calculations were conducted in a private cloud environment containing session and credential details in the file paths.
-To ensure security, all file paths in the scripts have been anonymized.
+To ensure privacy and security, all file paths in the scripts have been anonymized.

 ## Directory Structure